ataul-ui/backend-early-alzheimers/README.md

 blah baassl
 uhh what?
 THIS IS A DATAOPS PROJECT, I WILL EXPLAIN MORE IN THE MEDIUM ARTICLE

+Y'know I think I'd rather use google drive, so I can follow that tutorial directly

 ^^^ use dvc directly on dockerfile and airflow task, follow this link for help: https://medium.com/analytics-vidhya/docker-volumes-with-dvc-for-versioning-data-and-models-for-ml-projects-4885935db3ec